 Instructions

-◦ Place noodles in bowl and cover in room-temperature water.
+1. Place noodles in a bowl and cover in lukewarm water.
 Soak approx. 1 hr. and drain.

-◦ Stir-fry tofu cubes with 2-3 tbsp oil until golden., remove tofu from wok
+2. Stir-fry tofu cubes with 2 tbsp oil until golden at medium high heat, remove tofu from wok.

-◦ Fry eggs with 2-3 tbsp oil and cut the eggs in the wok with a spade of frying pan.
+3. Fry eggs with 2 – 3 tbsp oil at medium high heat and cut the eggs in the wok with a turner of frying pan.
+Adds radish and mix well and stir-frying for a minute, and remove from wok.

-◦ Add fresh ground white pepper and mix well.
+6. Add cooked shrimp and fresh ground pepper and mix well.

-◦ Have a taste if the favors just what you want or need more Fish sauce or Tamarind sauce as your favor.
+7. Have a taste if the favor just what you want or need more fish sauce or tamarind sauce as your favor.

 Garnish with

-◦ Dissolve palm sugar into tamarind mixture of heat.
-Heat to boiling for 10 - 15 minutes.
+3. Dissolve palm sugar into tamarind mixture of heat.
+Heat to boiling.